platers/obsidian-linter/docs/rules.md

 This is a fullwidth right parenthesis ）  with text after it.
 This is a fullwidth colon ：  with text after it.
 This is a fullwidth semicolon ；  with text after it.
-  Ｉgnores space at start of line
+  Ｒemoves space at start of line
 ```

 After: